rileyrustad/W205/exercise_1/README.md

 hive -e 'select * from best_hospital limit 10;'
 ```

+Note: I had a difficult time getting hive to output results when the final query was in the script, so if they don't display please run the second query line of code.

 1. Unstack the procedures so that each row corresponds to a hospital, and each column corresponds to a procedure
-2. Find the Min Max and Range of each procedure distribution.
+2. Find the Min, Max, and Range of each procedure score distribution.
 3. Normalize each data point between 0 and 1 by it's range (Value - Min) / (Max - Min)
 4. Average the values across each row.(This ended up being a huge sticking point trying to deal with NULL values.
-The solution ended up being to use the NVL() function and conditional statments)
+The solution ended up being to use the NVL() function and conditional statements)
 5. Join the Averages with the original table on Provider_ID to get the Hospital Names.
-Sort Decending, and you should have the top 10 best hospitals.
+Sort descending, and you should have the top 10 best hospitals.

 Here are the results: